dotnet/docs/docs/core/diagnostics/diagnosticsource-diagnosticlistener.md

 only cares about writing events and thus only cares about the  `DiagnosticSource` methods that the `DiagnosticListener` implements. `DiagnosticListeners` are given names when they are created and this name should be the name of logical grouping of related events (typically the component).
-Later this name is used to find the Listener and subscribe to any of its events. `DiagnosticListeners` have a name, which is used to represent the component associated with the event.
+Later this name is used to find the Listener and subscribe to any of its events.
 Thus the event names only need to be unique within a component.

 -------------------------------------------

-## Instrumenting with DiagnosticSource/DiagnosticListener

-We show how to instrument DiagnosticListener using the DiagnosticListener we made in the code above.

 The `DiagnosticSource` logging
 interface consists of two methods: